Frequently Asked Questions

 of time with the officiant during your preparation meeting.

-Civil Marriage Celebrations has an extensive library of assorted readings
+Creative Marriage Celebrations has an extensive library of assorted readings

 and music that we will gladly discuss and share with you during the preparation